HR-CMGT/lahti-game-workshop-2021/README.md

 - Now we'll look at `game.js` and start adding a ball and the paddle from javascript.
 Remove the balls and paddle elements from the HTML file.
 - We'll also move `requestAnimationFrame` to the `game.js` file so there is only *one loop* that updates the ball and paddle.
 - The game checks the collision detection for the ball and the paddle!
 We should now have a working PONG game!

+### Play around with the code

 - Can you adjust the code so the ball doesn't bounce on the left wall?
 Instead, the ball should re-appear on the right after it exits the left side of the screen.
+- Can you show a score?
+You score 1 point if the paddle hits the ball.
+The computer scores one point if the ball leaves the screen on the left side.

 ### Help